axibase/atsd-use-cases/research/fitness-index/README.md

 The population of these metropolitan areas often accounts for a significant amount of the total population of the state.
 In the Atlanta Metropolitan Area for example, that number is as high as 57% of the roughly 10 million residents of the state.
 On average, in the observed states, the Metropolitan areas observed make up around 30% of the total population of the state, with the Raleigh MSA (population 1.3 million) being a low exception representing only 12% of the state population, in fact the Raleigh MSA is not even the largest Metropolitan Area in North Carolina.
-Charlotte, North Carolina, an MSA with a population of roughly 2.3 million residents that ranked 43rd according to 2015 AFI scores published by `http://www.americanfitnessindex.org/2015-afi-report-archive/` with an overall score of 37.4, ranks below the National Benchmark Average and significantly below its less-populous neighbor Raleigh.
+Charlotte, North Carolina, an MSA with a population of roughly 2.3 million residents that ranked 43rd according to [2015 AFI scores](http://www.americanfitnessindex.org/2015-afi-report-archive/) with an overall score of 37.4, ranks below the National Benchmark Average and significantly below its less-populous neighbor Raleigh.